edelvalle/SuperElixir/README.md

 # SuperElixir

 This is a sublime plug-in that provide IDE like capabilities to sublime when working with the Elixir language.
-It does not include the syntax highlighting, please install ()[]
+It does not include the syntax highlighting, please install the package (Elixir)[https://packagecontrol.io/packages/Elixir]

 ## Features